 It was more important to JC McHugh that one of the rare Mack Truck boxcab’s was saved and he was not concerned that some railfan’s may not like the color scheme applied to his locomotive.
 The McHugh 4 boxcab retained the McHugh color scheme and it was displayed at the 2009 and 2014 historic equipment and antique truck show held at Macungie PA.
 In April 2015, a few friends and some retired employees of the Mack Truck company, inquired if we would consider repainting the locomotive into a Mack Truck inspired color scheme and display it at the National Historic Equipment and Antique Truck Show to be held at York PA in May 2015.

 The McHugh Company fulfilled the request of those who wished to see the saved boxcab locomotive painted back into a Mack Truck Inc livery.
 We painted the locomotive in a dark green Mack color with a Mack Truck logo applied to the side of the unit with a very small 4 under the window to represent the two boxcab’s service at the Mack plants.
-While displaying Mack locomotive with our 1929 Ford AA stake truck at the York PA 2015 event, we met Dave Shirey and he express an interest to have the boxcab at the GCRM.
+While displaying Mack locomotive 4 with our 1929 Ford AA stake truck at the York PA 2015 event, we met the president of the Giegertown Central Railroad and he express an interest to acquire the rare boxcab for the museum.